zihangJiang/TokenLabeling/README.md

-# Token Labeling: Training an 85.4% Top-1 Accuracy Vision Transformer with 56M Parameters on ImageNet ([arxiv](https://arxiv.org/abs/2104.10858))
+# All Tokens Matter: Token Labeling for Training Better Vision Transformers ([arxiv](https://arxiv.org/abs/2104.10858))

-This is a Pytorch implementation of our technical report.
+This is a Pytorch implementation of our paper.

 ![Compare](figures/Compare.png)